Special-K-s-Flightsim-Bots/DCSServerBot/plugins/creditsystem/README.md

   ]
 }
 ```
-In general you get points per category.
+In general, you get points per category.
 This can be specified in more detail by adding unit types or even "Player" or
 "AI" as a type to give people different points for killing human players.
 A "default" will be used for any other kill.

 If you use multiple entries for points_to_kill, please make sure, that you order them from specialized to non-specialized.